knassar/sate-cms/docs-source/content/docs/page-data.md

 ## Page Data Properties

-The following properties are supported by Sate at the page level:
+You can set any data you wish in the page data block for use in page-level templates.
+However, there are several properties which have special meaning to Sate, and you should avoid any naming collisions.
+The following properties hold special meaning to Sate at the page level:

 ### `parser` <span class="type sate">Sate.Parser</span>